We Tested Letter Storm With Real Groups - Here's What Surprised Us

-I just tested Letter Storm with some groups.
-The concept was not created by me and I came away surprised.
+I came away surprised.
 Let me explain what I especially liked and also what was the biggest surprise I got from testing Letter Storm.

 The game

-So the game mechanics are very easy.
+Game mechanics are very easy.
 Players see circles of different colors on the big screen.
 Each circle has a letter on it.
 Same color circles can be used to form a word.
 The more letters there are in the word, the more complicated the word is, so if you guess it you get more points.

 The circles start to automatically rearrange themselves.
 In the beginning they are all mixed up, but then after a few movements they will be grouped by color and at some point also the theme is displayed.
 So it gets easier and easier to guess.